Applying for a short-stay Caribbean visa in Ghana

 When you apply for a visa at a Netherlands embassy or consulate-general, you must pay a fee.
 You can find the fee here.

-If you are applying through an external service provider, you will pay more.
+If you are applying through an external service provider, you will also pay a service fee.

 How long does it take?